Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 ---
-title: "Creating Access Tokens for Qumulo Core"
+title: "Using Qumulo Core Access Tokens"
-summary: "This topic describes the creating and using access tokens to authenticate external services with Qumulo Core."
+summary: "This section describes how to create and use access tokens to authenticate external services to Qumulo Core."
 permalink: /administrator-guide/qumulo-core/using-access-tokens.html
-keywords: api, authentication, auth
+keywords: auth, authentication, access token, token
 sidebar: administrator_guide_sidebar
+varAccessTokenWarning: Treat access tokens like passwords.
+Store your tokens securely.
+An attacker can use an access token to authenticate as the token's user to Qumulo Core REST API and gain all of the user's privileges.
 ---

-{% include important.html content="Treat access tokens like passwords.
-Keep them secure and hidden.
-Anyone who obtains an access token has full access to the Qumulo Core REST API as that user." %}
+This section explains how to create and use access tokens&mdash;by using the Qumulo REST API, Python SDK, and `qq` CLI&mdash;to authenticate external services to Qumulo Core.

+{% include important.html content="{{page.varAccessTokenWarning}}" %}

 Qumulo Core 5.3.0 (and higher) supports access tokens as an alternative to the session-based authentication used by `qq login` and the Qumulo Core web interface.
 They are long-lived tokens that allow a user to authenticate to the REST API without needing to complete a login step each time.